-I’ve been carrying a camera around since I was ten, recording events from my “magic carpet” as I tour this life.
-I started with a Brownie Instamatic camera, a gift from Mom and Dad, and now I use various digital Whats-its.
+I’ve been carrying a camera around since I was ten, starting with a Brownie Instamatic camera, a gift from Mom and Dad.
+It’s all digital now.
+Thousands of images later, sometimes I’d wonder, “Aren’t there enough photos in the world?

 Still, after 50 years (okay, do the math), I love making images.
 When everything comes together I want to shout, “Yes, that’s IT!” and I’m filled with a special connectedness and joy.